njpanderson/Citrus-for-Craft-2/README.md

 ---
 If not using the admin port method for banning, a small addition will need to be made to the VCL configuration for Varnish in order to enable bans over HTTP.

-Varnish purge sends bans over HTTP by adding a new HTTP Header named "Ban-Query-Full" by default.
+Citrus sends bans over HTTP by adding a new HTTP Header named "Ban-Query-Full" by default.
 This header can then be used within the VCL code to instantiate a single ban.
 The following example is how to handle this header:

 ```
 if (req.method == "BAN") {